How to Landscape Your Home to Help Prevent Burglaries

-Spring is around the corner and soon you’ll be dazzled by colorful displays at big box stores and garden centers of lush new plants for your landscape.
+Spring is officially here and we are being dazzled by colorful displays at big box stores and garden centers of lush new plants for your landscape.
 You’re not alone.
 Gardening has long been ranked as America’s number one hobby.
-With millennials love of locally grown everything, interest in gardening and landscaping shows no sign of slowing down.
-But before you grab your trowel, have you considered the impact of your home’s landscaping on you and your family’s safety and security?
+With millennials’ love of locally grown everything, interest in gardening and landscaping shows no sign of slowing down.
+But before you grab your trowel, have you considered the impact of your home’s landscaping on your family’s safety and security?

 Both your home’s softscape and hardscape components can contribute to making your home safer or more vulnerable to a break-in.
-Softscape refers to the flowers, bushes and trees around your home.
-Herb gardens, fruit trees, ornamental grasses, topiaries are all beautiful but too much can make your home a jungle thicket to hide thieves.
+Softscape refers to the flowers, bushes, and trees around your home.
+Herb gardens, fruit trees, ornamental grasses, and topiaries are all beautiful, but too much can make your home a jungle thicket to hide thieves.
 Hardscape is the built part of your home’s landscape.
-Examples of hardscape include walkways, retaining walls, paths, patios, outdoor water features, gazebos, decks and driveways.
+Examples of hardscape include walkways, retaining walls, paths, patios, outdoor water features, gazebos, decks, and driveways.
 These also need to be designed with home security in mind.

 Think Like a Burglar to Make Your Home Landscaping a Deterrent